Emergency responders self-isolating while awaiting patient test results

-Enid Fire Department and Life EMS crews responded Saturday afternoon to a medical call where the patient was tested for coronavirus, officials said Monday.
+ENID, Okla. — Enid Fire Department and Life EMS crews responded Saturday afternoon, March 14, 2020, to a medical call where the patient was tested for coronavirus, officials said Monday.

 The medical call was placed at 1:29 p.m. for a 73-year-old man who was "confused" and had a "high temperature," according to information in 911 call notes.
 Fire and Life EMS responded to the 2100 block of North Monroe and transported the man to St. Mary's Regional Medical Center.
 Enid Police Department did not respond to the medical call.